adtzlr/felupe/README.md

 # Changelog
 All notable changes to this project will be documented in this file.

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 ## [Unreleased]

 ## [1.0.0] - 2021-10-19

 ### Added
 - Start using a Changelog.
 - Added docstrings for essential classes, methods and functions.
-- Add array with points for all elements.
+- Add array with point locations for all elements.

 ### Changed
 - Rename element methods (from `basis` to `function` and from `basisprime` to `gradient`).